Kate Brown (professor): Reviews

-Dr. Geraldine Thomas, professor of pathology at Imperial College and founder of the Chernobyl Tissue Bank, also criticizes Browns work.
+Dr. Geraldine Thomas, professor of pathology at Imperial College and founder of the Chernobyl Tissue Bank, also criticizes Brown's work.
 She states one flaw in Brown's logic: “It is just not true that the scientists try to minimize the effects of radiation.
 It would actually be against their own best interests to do so.
 They are mostly academics and are required to produce large amounts of money and papers for their institutes.
 You would be expecting them to argue for larger effects of radiation as the more serious the health consequences the more the money flows.”

 Brown published a response to Smith's critique in the Journal of Radiological Protection [JRP].
 In it, she notes that recent research is moving away from Smith's conclusions that nature in the Chernobyl Zone is thriving.
 A recent article in the JRP about the Kyshtym reserve in Siberia (the result of an explosion in an underground waste storage tank that released 20 million curies) ruled that 70 years later the affected forests have failed to recover to their pre-accident state; that the numbers of soil animals were 15%–77% of those observed in similar but uncontaminated sites.
 Smith fails to include in his review the work of researchers who show depressed populations in the Chernobyl Zone at all but the lowest doses, and similar findings from Fukushima that concur with Chernobyl data.
 Smith set up a non-profit to produce and sell “Atomic Vodka” from the Chernobyl Zone.

 Jim Smith rebukes five of Brown's claims in his reply.
-For one he points out that she has dismissed evidence he presented to her and characterized him as a desk-bound physicist in her book, even though he has done regular field work in the Chernobyl exclusion zone over the decades.
-The other four points brown discusses goes in other claims Brown made in her response, with regards to evidence gathering and contacting other scientists.
+For one, he points out that she has dismissed evidence he presented to her and characterized him as a desk-bound physicist in her book, even though he has done regular field work in the Chernobyl exclusion zone over the decades.
+The other four points Brown discusses goes in other claims Brown made in her response, with regards to evidence gathering and contacting other scientists.

 Sophie Pinkham writes in The New York Review of Books: "Brown writes about anticipating outraged letters from nuclear scientists and plant workers, oncology clinic staff, and others whose jobs require exposure to radiation.
 She details her scrupulous efforts to check and double-check her data, consult with scientists from many fields, and account for factors that might skew results.
 I suspect that she may be accused of alarmism nonetheless."
 She comments that the book is about more than Chernobyl: "Brown's careful mapping of the path isotopes take is highly relevant to other industrial toxins, and to plastic waste.
 When we put a substance into our environment, we have to understand that it will likely remain with us for a very long time, and that it may behave in ways we never anticipated.
-Chernobyl should not be seen as an isolated accident or as a unique disaster, Brown argues, but as an “exclamation point” that draws our attention to the new world we are creating."
+Chernobyl should not be seen as an isolated accident or as a unique disaster, Brown argues, but as an "exclamation point" that draws our attention to the new world we are creating."